News

 For example, interactions of the electron beam with specific gases can be used to achieve the controlled deposition of materials such as metals or different forms of carbon onto a substrate.
 This ...

-Michigan Tech’s new Scanning Transmission Electron Microscope lets researchers zoom in to understand the big picture at the atomic scale.
-Housed in a specially constructed brick building at the south ...
+Michigan Tech’s new Scanning Transmission Electron Microscope lets researchers zoom in to understand the big picture at the atomic scale. ...
+Another function of the microscope is creating ...

 The electron beam follows a vertical path through the microscope, which is held within a vacuum.
 The beam travels through electromagnetic fields and lenses, which focus the beam down toward the sample ...